Country Guides

 When you hire employees in The Netherlands, you have certain obligations as an employer.
 HR compliance is about ensuring your policies and procedures respect all applicable laws and regulations regarding employment and work practices.
 Complying with local employment law in The Netherlands is fundamental for the correct running of your business – not only because these laws are in place to protect employees and guarantee their rights are safeguarded, but to minimise your risk of liabilities as an employer.
 Being compliant means respecting and following all local labour laws, sick leave and illness benefits, annual leave, minimum wage, tax credits, working hours regulations and many other aspects of Dutch employment and tax law.

-As with every other country, there are certain costs associated with employing a worker in Netherlands that come on top of the gross salary you are offering.
-In Netherlands those are X, Y , Z. To view the exact percentages and amounts given the salary you are planning to offer, you can use our handy calculator tool.
+As with every other country, there are certain costs associated with employing a worker in the Netherlands that come on top of the gross salary you are offering.
+In the Netherlands those are contributions to AOW, ANW and WLZ, unemployment insurance, disability insurance, health insurance and mandatory pension schemes.

 It means that Boundless is the legal employer of the individual, as far as the Dutch government, tax, and employment authorities are concerned.
 We are responsible for: